Get it right: how to list education on your CV

 2. How to format the education section of your CV

-When inputting the above information, start with your most recent educational achievement, then continue backwards chronologically.
+When inputting the above information, start with your most recent educational achievement, then continue backward chronologically.

 Each qualification should have its own line, for example: